covid-alert-ny/covidtracker-documentation/aphl/verification_server_and_key_submission.md

     {
-       "verificationJWT": "JWT allowing user to request their next tekSubmissionJWT", "tekSubmissionJWT": "JWT allowing user to submit TEKs to key server" }
+       "verificationJWT": "JWT allowing user to request their next tekSubmissionJWT", "tekSubmissionJWT": "JWT allowing user to submit TEKs to key server", "metadata": 	{
+         "daysSinceSymptomOnset": number,
+         "testDate": "2020-09-01"
+         "diagnosisType": "some valid diagnosis type, if we track that" }
+    }
 </td>
 </tr>